chelsea314/Dart-On-The-Map/README.md

 A first draft of the resutls page was developed:
 ![Wireframe - Results Page - 1st Draft](./assets/images/Superior%20Group%20Wireframe%20-%20Results%20Page%20-%201st%20Draft.png)

-The results page wireframe was developed further to include brand colors and a clearer vision for all developers to utilize:
+The results page wireframe was developed further to include brand colors, id's and a clearer vision for all developers to utilize:
 ![Wireframe - Results Page - Final](./assets/images/Superior%20Group%20Wireframe%20-%20Results%20Page.png)

 First draft of mobile view: